Clean Diesel Engine Research Laboratory

 A PC-based fuel injection system has been set-up to produce multiple-pulse injection for common-rail engine and post injection for after-treatment projects.
 CO/CO2/NOx /O2/HC emission analyzers and an AVL smoke meter have also been commissioned.
 The 96-channel data-acquisition system is being used for temperature measurements.
 A real-time controller has been configured and programmed for modeling-based control of common-rail engine and after-treatment devices.

-CFD tools used: Labview, Wave, Chemkin, GT-Power, Simulink, MATLab, AutoCAD, Mechanical Desktop, and Star-CD
+Tools used: LabVIEW, AVL-AST, Wave, Chemkin, GT-Power, Simulink, MATLab, AutoCAD, Mechanical Desktop, and Star-CD

 Projects